Expert Reviews – Tanzania

 I still remember the first picture of Africa I saw when I was a kid.
 Vast, stretching plains of undulating yellow grass, broken only by flat-topped acacia trees and the odd strolling giraffe, all set beneath the dome of a perfect blue sky.
 Well here’s the good news – it really does exist.
 Tanzania can guarantee immersion in the quintessential African landscape immortalized in a million films, album covers and cheap aftershave advertisements.

 The country is divided into two distinct areas, or ‘circuits’.
 The Northern Circuit is the better known and most-visited of the two, consisting of the area surrounding the town of Arusha.
 The Northern Circuit’s main draw is the massive Serengeti ecosystem, encompassing the Ngorongoro Crater Highlands, which is one of the biggest remaining animal migration routes in the world.
-I love the Northern Circuit and would definitely recommend it to a first-time safarigoer, but I also always try to persuade people to get to the lesser-known Southern Circuit - the Selous Game Reserve and Ruaha National Park.
+I love the Northern Circuit and would definitely recommend it to a first-time safarigoer, but I also always try to persuade people to get to the lesser-known Southern Circuit – Nyerere National Park (formerly Selous Game Reserve) and Ruaha National Park.
 Both of these are wild, remote and harder to get to than the northern parks.
 But some of the best safari experiences of my life have taken place in the south – the landscape is very dramatic, tourist numbers are much smaller and the lodges and camps have a personalized, ‘boutique’ feel.

-Even more remote than the Selous and Ruaha wilderness areas are Katavi and Mahale national parks in the west of the country.
+Even more remote than Nyerere and Ruaha wilderness areas are Katavi and Mahale national parks in the west of the country.
 Mahale, only accessible by boat, offers the chance to watch the wild chimpanzees that inhabit its dense forest.
 Katavi, by contrast, offers wide open plains full of huge herds of buffalo and antelope, alongside rivers heaving with hippos and crocs.
 If you’ve got the time and the money, the west of Tanzania is a hidden gem you’ll share with only a handful of other visitors.

 The capital of safari in word and deed